4 REASONS WE ONLY USE RENISHAW ON WENZEL CMMS

 In many application problems, the solution lies in the choice of the stylus which influences access of the workpiece features, inspection times and probe performance.
 All of these aspects are considered within the design of a custom stylus, ensuring that the solution incorporates the ideal choice of materials and optimizes probe performance for your particular application.

-Renishaw’s Styli and Custom Products Division has supplied over 5,000 different custom styli into probing applications worldwide, so the solution to your application problem may already exist.
+Renishaw’s Styli and Custom Products Division has supplied over 5,000 different custom styli into probing applications worldwide, which means the solution to your application problem may already exist.
+After this in depth introduction to Renishaw Styli by the WENZEL team do not hesitate to contact us we will have the solution to your challenge and deliver in no time.

-For further advice on outfitting your CMM with aftermarket Renishaw probes please email Nick (at) WenzelAmerica.com (Updated 12JUN17)
+For further advice on outfitting your CMM with aftermarket Renishaw probes please email Nick at WenzelAmerica.com and he will also give you more information on the new StylusCleaner by WENZEL.(UPDATED 3 MAY 2021)

-Get signed up for Wenzel’s America’s Metrology Matters Newsletter and keep up with the latest innovations in 3D Scanning, Coordinated Measurement, Metrology Innovations and more delivered straight to your inbox.
+Sign up for WENZEL America’s Metrology Newsletter and keep up with the latest innovations in 3D Scanning, Coordinated Measurement, Metrology Innovations and more, delivered straight to your inbox.